cs261-2022-group22/MentorBank/README.md

      You can generate one using `openssl rand -hex 32`

-2. To make sure the permission is correct, you should run `chmod a+rw ./database/*.sql` if these files are not global-readable.
+2. To make sure the permission is correct, you should run `chmod a+r ./database/*.sql` if these files are not global-readable.
 3. Run `docker-compose build` in the repository root directory, to build the containers.
 4. Run `docker-compose up` to start the containers for the first time.

-   **Note: When it's the first time to start the container, the database container will do** **initialisations, causing backends failures when they're trying to connect to the DB** **at this time, producing error messages.**
+   **Note: When it's the first time to start the container, the database container will do** **initialisation, causing backend failures when they're trying to connect to the DB** **at this time, producing error messages.**

-   When this happens, stop and restart the container will fix the problem, since the database is fully initialised now.
+   This is fine for the first time startup, the gRPC backend containers will restart every 5 seconds if they fail, reconnect to DB.

-5. The web server is now accessible via [`http://localhost:9000/`](http://localhost:9000/), to configure TLS for secure connections you'll need a reverse proxy engine, which could be Nginx, Apache, Caddy or any web server which supports this.
+5. The website is now accessible via [`http://localhost:9000/`](http://localhost:9000/).
+To configure TLS for secure connections you'll need a reverse proxy engine, which could be Nginx, Apache, Caddy or any web server which supports this.

    There has been an example Nginx configuration file in `example/`.